jaredpalmer/tsdx/templates/react/README.md

 npm start # or yarn start
 ```

-The default example imports and live reloads whatever is in `/dist`, so if you are seeing an out of date component, make sure DTS is running in watch mode like we recommend above. **No symlinking required**, we use [Parcel's aliasing](https://parceljs.org/module_resolution.html#aliases).
+The default example imports and live reloads whatever is in `/dist`, so if you are seeing an out of date component, make sure DTS is running in watch mode like we recommend above.

 To do a one-off build, use `npm run build` or `yarn build`.